-On April 25, football players at Northwestern University are set to vote on whether or not they would like to form a labor union to represent them.
-Results of the election, however, likely won't be known for months.
 At least 30 percent of the players initially signed union cards, a requirement for the NLRB to take the case in the first place.
-But it's far from certain that a majority of the team's scholarship players will actually vote to unionize.
+But it's far from certain that a majority of the team's scholarship players actually voted to unionize.
+In the grand scheme of things, though, that might not matter.
+Their effort contributed to a national debate about what colleges owe their student-athletes.

 What's a union?